LinuxForHealth/nlp-insights/docs/developer/CI.md

 > :warning: Making a pull request results in an additional commit from within an action, a developer will have to do a fetch and rebase to see the latest changes for these files.

+## Push commits to main
+When a commit is pushed to main, the `release.yml` workflow will create a release tag for the commit.
+The value of the release tag is determined from the version in the `gradel.properties` file.